xcsp3team/PyCSP3-models/realistic/MetabolicNetwork/README.md

 # Problem: MetabolicNetwork

 The model, below, is close to (can be seen as the close translation of) the one (called network_50) submitted to the 2024 Minizinc challenges.
-Original model with MIT Licence (Copyright 2024 Maxime Mahout, François Fages).
+The original MZN model is accompanied with a MIT Licence (Copyright 2024 Maxime Mahout, François Fages).

 ## Data Example
   09.json